 Planet of the Apes: Last Frontier is a narrative adventure game where players navigate a tense conflict between a tribe of apes and human survivors.
 Through 4-player local multiplayer, players explore the motivations and fears of both species, working towards either a fragile peace or a brutal battle.
 With 14 hours of gameplay and 19 endings, players can review their relationship choices at the end of each chapter.

-The graphics are fantastic, often resembling a live-action film, which enhances the immersive experience.
+The graphics are fantastic, often resembling a live-action film due to their realism.

-The story is engaging and well-written, providing a compelling narrative that appeals to fans of the Planet of the Apes franchise.
+The story is engaging and well-written, providing a compelling narrative that keeps players invested.

-The game offers multiple endings and choices that can affect the outcome, encouraging replayability despite some limitations.
+The game offers multiple endings and choices that can impact the story, making it replayable for fans of the franchise.

-The game suffers from numerous technical issues, including frequent crashes, bugs, and inconsistent frame rates, which detract from the overall experience.
+The game is plagued by technical issues, including frequent crashes and bugs that detract from the experience.

-Many player choices feel inconsequential, leading to a linear narrative where decisions do not significantly alter the story, resulting in a lack of meaningful engagement.
+Many player choices feel inconsequential, leading to a lack of meaningful impact on the story's outcome.

-The game is more of an interactive movie than a traditional game, which may disappoint players expecting more gameplay and exploration.
+The game is more of an interactive movie than a traditional game, which may disappoint players expecting more gameplay mechanics.

 story